ianstormtaylor/slate/Contributing.md

 yarn test
 ```

-If you need to debug something, you can add a `debugger` line to the source, and then run `yarn test:debug`.
+If you need to debug something, you can add a `debugger` line to the source, and then run `yarn test:inspect`.

 If you only want to run a specific test or tests, you can run `yarn test --fgrep="slate-react rendering"` flag which will filter the tests being run by grepping for the string in each test.
 (This is a Mocha flag that gets passed through.)